 Certificate in Wild Therapy (Embodied Relational Therapy).

-I am a registered member of the BACP (Certificate no. 201118)
+I am an accredited member of the BACP (Certificate no. 201118)

 I have full professional liability insurance.